Rights of an accused student who elects to have a disciplinary hearing:

 Students have the right to a fair hearing and equitable procedures to determine the validity of charges of violation of campus regulations.
 When a student is charged with a violation of the Student Code of Conduct they have the right to:

-- A hearing as provided in the Student Code of Conduct.
+- A hearing as specified in the Student Code of Conduct and applicable college policy and procedures.

-- Present their case through statements, questions, witnesses, and other forms of evidence, and to have questions asked of any individual participant in the hearing through the Hearing Committee/Officer(s).
+- Present their case through statements, questions, witnesses, and other forms of information/evidence, and to have questions asked of any individual participant in the hearing through the Hearing Committee/Officer(s).

 - A determination of the findings of the Hearing Committee/Officer(s) solely on the basis of the information presented at the hearing.